We live our vision and mission by crafting our program around three design elements:

 Byron Fellowship incorporates a mix of informative and transformative learning.
 Throughout the Fellowship, participants are invited to contemplate their own unique abilities and personal values, to develop a clear vision for their vocation, and to articulate it for others.
 Participants are encouraged and challenged to reflect on and call into question their existing assumptions or mental models and to play with expanding their repertoire of ways of being in the world.

-Topics of learning include:
+Past Topics of Exploration

-Theological Basis for Sustainable Community Action
+Values Systems and Theological Foundations for Sustainable Community and Action

-Local Cultural Heritage
+Stories of Place, Local Cultural and Natural Heritage

-Transformative Action, Appreciative Inquiry, and Positive Deviance
+Appreciative Inquiry and Positive Deviance

-Fostering Trust, Relationship, and Design for Community
+Fostering Trust, Intimacy, Relationship, and Design for Community